-In 2005 the shortest residence time was 1 day, and the longest residence time observed may have been as long as 49 - 91 days.
-Modeling results suggest that the average residence time for the first group was around 28 days, and the last group averaged somewhere around 16 days.
-These results are consistent with trends from earlier modeling data where early-release groups tend to stay in the upper watershed for a longer time than those released later in the season.
-This behavioral difference has also been noted in the Snake River, albeit for yearling Chinook smolts (Smith et al., 2002), so the modeling results for zero-age Chinook are within the realm of possibility.
+In 2006 the shortest residence time was 1 day, and the longest residence time observed may have been as long as 43 - 91 days.
+Modeling results suggest that the average residence time for the first group was around 26 days, and the last group averaged somewhere around 10 days.
+These results are consistent with the relationship generated in previous years, whereby early-release groups tend to stay in the upper watershed for a longer time than those released later in the season.
+This behavioral difference has also been noted in the Snake River, albeit for yearling Chinook smolts (Smith et al., 2002), so the modeling results for zero-age Chinook are not without precedent.
 If the model findings are true, then there are obviously implications for the scheduling of hatchery releases.
-Delaying hatchery releases until the end of May/start of June should minimize the duration of whatever interactions exist between hatchery-origin and wild-origin smolts.
+Delaying hatchery releases until the end of May/start of June would minimize the duration of whatever interactions exist between hatchery-origin and wild-origin smolts.

-Residence time modeling has provided a consistent pattern of residence times versus release date over several years of data.
-Better release rate information for extended volitional releases (in earlier years) would probably result in only minor adjustments to the model results.
+Residence time modeling has provided a consistent pattern of residence times versus release date over several years of data (p < 0.01).
+Better release rate information for years when volitional releases were practiced (in earlier years) would probably result in only minor adjustments to the model results.
 Significant changes to the model output will probably only arise if day-by-day trap catch efficiency information becomes available so that changes in environmental conditions are reliably taken into account (e.g., secchi depth, flow patterns, etc) each day.

 Modeled daily survival rates of zero-age Chinook smolts in 2001, 2002, 2003, and 2004 were 99.21%, 99.66%, 99.43% and 99.17% respectively.
 These survival rates are all better than those for outmigrating zero-age Chinook smolts in the Snake River (98.16% surviving per day; Muir et al., 1999).
 This is likely because zero-age Chinook outmigrating from the Nooksack River do not have to contend with predator-filled impoundments or additional mortality associated with hydroelectric schemes present on the Snake River (e.g., turbine damage, oxygen-super-saturation, spillway turbulence, etc).
-However, these results should be taken with a grain of salt as we now know that both ACCE and YCCE methods can be wrong by up to 33% and calculating survival in years where the estimate for hatchery smolts is lower than the known release size is likely to be more influenced by the problems with the analysis method than by the sampling results.
+However, these results should be taken with a grain of salt as we now know that both un-adjusted ACCE and YCCE methods can be wrong by up to 40% and calculating survival in years where the estimate for hatchery smolts is lower than the known release size is likely to be more influenced by the problems with the analysis method than by the sampling results.